 Why you should always have teeth whitening through a cosmetic dentist

-More and more people are turning to teeth whitening to makeover their smiles, but in our role as a cosmetic dentist in Bury, we’re often asked whether teeth whitening is safe.
+More and more people are turning to teeth whitening to makeover their smiles, but in our role as a cosmetic dentist in Bolton, we’re often asked whether teeth whitening is safe.

 Certainly, teeth whitening is a very safe procedure when performed by a qualified professional, such as a cosmetic dentist.
 Here at Harwood Dental Care, for example, all of our dentists and hygienists have extensive experience of providing tooth whitening.
 In the UK, teeth whitening treatments can only be performed by dental professionals registered with the General Dental Council.